Skip to content

 Environment Configuration

 FastSvelte uses environment variables prefixed with FS_ (FastSvelte).
+These are being loaded from config/settings.py using Pydantic's BaseSettings.
+If there is a default value for a setting, defining a variable is optional.
 Copy the .env.example files and configure these essential variables:

 Required Variables